Menu

 • Clothing – this also includes costs of school uniforms, which can be calculated to be around £337 per year for each secondary school child and £315 per year for each primary school child.

-• Education – the costs of education are mostly related to payments for textbooks, school supplies, school-related activities, etc.
+• Education – Education costs are mainly related to payments for textbooks, school supplies, school-related activities, etc.

-• Childcare – this is one of the most substantial costs people with children must be prepared to pay.
+• Childcare is one of the most substantial costs people with children must be prepared to pay.
 Costs of childcare include nursery, childminders, and after-school care.

-• Other activities – hobbies, trips, and extracurricular activities are also something to be mindful of when organising a family’s budget.
+• Other activities – hobbies, trips, and extracurricular activities—should also be considered when organising a family’s budget.

 the average cost of raising a child?